oversword/super-small-state-machine/README.md

 #### Check the configured `until` condition to see if we should exit.

-Do it first to catch starting with a `S.Return` in place.
+Do it first to catch starting with a `Return` in place.

 If the interations are exceeded, Error